tagDiv/013/readme.txt

 == Changelog ==
 = v1.2 =
 * NEW: Theme Color Settings.
 The Theme Accent Color and the Text Logo Color can now be changed using the WordPress Theme Customizer.
 * NEW: Page Templates.
-We have added X new predefined page templates which can be set on any page.
+We have added 3 new predefined page templates which can be set on any page.
-* NEW: New theme blocks, moduels and thumbs
+* NEW: New theme blocks, modules and thumbs
 * NEW: Theme API now supports css generator
+* NEW: New style for the modules 'Read More' button
 * Update: Better animation for search form input fields on focus
 * Update: Footer Copyright default text
 * Update: Various other minor CSS fixes